-- Unlock exterior gates and clean up from animals on the exterior
+- Unlock exterior gates and clean from animals on the exterior.

 A home inspection is a crucial element of any home purchase.
 Most buyers make their purchase offer contingent on the results of a home inspection, so they can decide not to buy if the inspection reveals significant structural problems.
 Even worse, bad inspection results can force you to drop the selling price losing thousands of dollars.